RMK

 • making vial and default keymap consistent automatically

-• 🔴🔵 GUI configurator which supports windows/macos/linux/web
+• 🔴🔵 GUI keymap configurator which supports windows/macos/linux/web

 • default bootloader